ghostqriver/MOT-in-Real-time/README.md

 train_output_dict = vp.process_folder(train_folder, target_fps)
 test_output = vp.process_video(test_video, target_fps)
 ...
-  run the bytetrack on the results
+  run the bytetrack or any MOT model on the results ...
-...
 ```
-4. Calculate and plot metrics
+6. Calculate and plot metrics

   To calculate some multiple object tracking metrics and to plot the calculation results, use the ```calculate_metrics_for_output``` and the ```plot_results``` method accordingly, from ```calc_metrics.py``` .
 The metrics have been aligned with what is reported by [MOTChallenge](https://motchallenge.net/) benchmarks.
 In the metric calculation procedure the ```motmetrics``` open source, third party library was used.
 Link to repo: https://github.com/cheind/py-motmetrics .
 For plotting,  the popular```matplotlib``` library was used.
 Link to repo: https://github.com/matplotlib/matplotlib .